Joseph-33/GraspTools/README.md

 # GraspTools
-A collection of tools that can provide assistance for the program GRASP.
+A collection of tools that can provide assistance for the program GRASP, please cite if used.
-If you use these tools significantly, please cite it as seen in the sidebar.

 ## Node counter and python plotter (nodecounter.py/ waveanalysis.py)